Divya Sainathan is a writer and editor with a special interest in early childhood education.

 If you have a compost pile at home, keep it in a closed container.
 Do not add too much water to the scraps, and keep turning the pile regularly.

-Prevent exposure to mosquito bites
+Reduce exposure to mosquito bites

 Consider fitting nets to doors and windows.
 Cover your bed with a mosquito net while sleeping.